katemortensen/CheckD/README.md

 ## Overview

 CheckD is a metagenomics tool used to assess the diversity of metagenome-assembled genomes (MAGs).

-[ADD QUICK DETAILS ABOUT OUTPUT]

-[MOVE BELOW TO ANOTHER PAGE THAT BREAKS DOWN THE STEPS]

- CheckD can be used for MAGs assembled from short reads or long reads.
-CheckD uses software to identify various regions including coding domain sequences (CDS), non-coding RNA (ncRNA), Diversity Generating Retroelements (DGR) systems, CRISPR regions and artifacts, and viral DNA.
+Diversity is evaluated by mapping reads back to MAGs and assessing the allelic depth of positions in the MAGs.
+CheckD can be used for MAGs assembled from Illumina short reads or PacBio HiFi long reads.
+CheckD analyzes diversity across various regions including coding domain sequences (CDS), non-coding RNA (ncRNA), Diversity Generating Retroelements (DGR) systems, CRISPR regions and artifacts, and viral DNA.

 ## Software Requirements:
 - Python 3.8